 While Victoria was home to plenty of bushrangers of various ilks, there was one highwayman that stood head and shoulders above the rest – Harry Power.
 The curmudgeonly crim was responsible for a huge number of robberies on the roads, though he never had much luck in bailing up wealthy people.
 Perhaps his most productive day of robbery was one he undertook in Buckland Gap towards the end of Winter in 1869.

 The area Power camped out in at the Buckland Gap was right in the middle of the road that coaches and travellers would take when travelling between Bright, Beechworth, Bowman’s Forest, Buckland and Whorouly among other surrounding towns – perfect positioning for an enterprising highwayman.
-On Saturdays the farmers would frequent the intersection en route to market and the nearest homestead was a quarter of a mile away from Power’s camp, allowing him the freedom of relative isolation.
+On Saturdays the farmers would frequently pass through the intersection en route to market, and the nearest homestead was a quarter of a mile away from Power’s camp, allowing him the freedom of relative isolation.

 The rider was promptly bailed up and made to turn out his pockets.
 When the man reached for his coat pocket Power cocked his gun, stating “It is not there where people are in the habit of keeping their money.”